rstudio/gt/tests/testthat/_snaps/tab_remove.md

       t_sn %>% rm_source_notes(source_notes = 0:1)
     Condition
       Error in `rm_source_notes()`:
       !
-The following item indices do not exist in the data: 0.
+The following source note indices do not exist in the data: 0.
     Code
       t_sn %>% rm_source_notes(2:3)
     Condition
       Error in `rm_source_notes()`:
       !
-The following item indices do not exist in the data: 3.
+The following source note indices do not exist in the data: 3.
     Code
       t_sn %>% rm_source_notes(3)
     Condition
       Error in `rm_source_notes()`:
       !
-The following item indices do not exist in the data: 3.
+The following source note indices do not exist in the data: 3.